Miosix embedded OS

 Skyward

-Miosix is being used by Skyward in the Rocksanne I-X rocket for on-board control and logging.
-The use of Miosix is planned also in their next rockets.
+Miosix is being used by Skyward in all their rockets starting from the Rocksanne I-X for on-board control and logging.

 Flopsync